Feeding your baby formula: Safely making and storing formula

 Download PDF

-Human milk (breast milk) is the only food your baby needs for the first 6 months of life.
-After 6 months continue to offer human milk, along with solid foods, until your child is two years of age or older.
+Human milk (breast milk) is the only food a baby needs for the first 6 months of their life.
+It’s recommended that babies continue to be offered human milk until 2 years of age or older.

 What are the different types of infant formula?

-There are 3 types of store-bought formula: ready-to-feed; liquid concentrate; and powdered.
+There are 3 types of store-bought formula: ready-to-feed, liquid concentrate and powdered.
 Ready-to-feed and liquid concentrate are sterile (free from germs) until they are opened.
 Powdered formula is not sterile.
-For information on what type of formula to offer, see HealthLinkBC File #69a Feeding Your Baby Formula: Before You Start.

-How do I clean and disinfect the bottles and equipment to make formula?
+How do I wash and disinfect the bottles and equipment to make formula?

-Every time you make formula, wash, then disinfect the bottles and equipment for as long as your baby drinks formula.
+Every time you make formula, wash, then disinfect the bottles and equipment.
 Disinfect means to kill any germs that could make your baby sick.
+This should be done for a baby of any age.

-1. Gather together the feeding equipment such as bottles, measuring cups and spoons
+1. Gather the feeding equipment, such as bottles, tongs, spoons and a liquid measuring cup

 1. Place the clean supplies in a large pot